 However, if you earn your bachelor’s degree in business with a specialized concentration in a hot area of the job market, your career horizons broaden exponentially along with your earning potential.
 For example, today’s financial managers have a median salary of $125,080, while marketing managers typically earn about $132,230.

 If you’re more of a techie, the numbers really start to add up in your favor.
-Computer and information research scientists are in high demand and can take home an annual salary of anywhere $114,520 annually on average, according to the BLS.
+Computer and information research scientists are in high demand and can take home an average annual salary of $114,520 according to the BLS.
 The market gets even hotter in areas like Cloud Computing, Cybersecurity, and Data Analytics.

 Once you understand the impact a bachelor’s degree can have on your future earnings, it’s important to calculate the cost of earning one, along with the number of years it will take to recoup your investment after graduation.

 Generally speaking, the average cost of a traditional college education continues to rise.
-For the 2017-2018 school year, tuition at a four-year private college costs an average of $34,740.
-Factor room and board into the equation, and the average graduate will still come out ahead based on the yearly increase in pay they are likely to receive (depending on the field the get into), but it may take longer to pay off those loan.
+For the 2017–2018 school year, tuition at a four-year private college costs an average of $34,740.
+Factor room and board into the equation, and the average graduate will still come out ahead based on the yearly increase in pay they are likely to receive (depending on the field they get into), but it may take longer to pay off loans.

 Even better, the average student loan debt of WGU graduates in 2017 was less than half the national average.
 Many WGU students also receive scholarships and grants that make earning their degrees even more affordable: In 2017 alone, WGU awarded more than $10 million in scholarships to nearly 6,000 students.